open-sauced/docs/docs/job-seekers-guide/categorize-contributions.md

 | Contribution Summary                  | [Summary of Contribution with Links] |
 | Feedback Received/Milestones Achieved | [Feedback and Achievements]          |

-### Using the Highlights feature to track your contributions
+### Using the Highlights Feature to Track Your Contributions

 The [Highlights feature](../features/highlights.md) is the place you can display your favorite open source contributions, and share your open source story.